 Symptoms of SAD

 On the other side of the equation, people with SAD feel completely different during the spring and summer months when the days are longer and there’s more daylight.
-They often report feeling more energized, productive, and alert.
+They often report feeling more energized, productive and alert.
 Unfortunately, this can lead to manic behaviors and difficulty sleeping.
-During the warmer months, some SAD sufferers feel on edge, hyper-arousal, or even hypomanic.
+During the warmer months, some SAD sufferers feel on edge, hyper-arousal or even hypomanic.
 It’s this extreme switch from feeling depressed and lethargic in the winter months to feeling overly stimulated in the summer months that characterize a SAD diagnosis.
-In short, SAD is a mood disorder triggered by the changing seasons.

 Identifying and diagnosing SAD isn’t always easy since many of the symptoms are associated with other common conditions and forms of depression.
 It’s important to recognize the few, key symptoms that are linked to a seasonal mood disorder versus general depression and other mental health conditions.